Spark Read CSV file into DataFrame

 df.printSchema()

-This example reads the data into DataFrame columns “_c0” for the first column and “_c1” for second and so on. and by default type of all these columns would be String.
+This example reads the data into DataFrame column names “_c0” for the first column and “_c1” for the second, and so on.
+By default, the data type of all these columns would be String.

 .csv("src/main/resources/zipcodes.csv")